azbin-spec/holbertonschool-printf/README.md

 # File Descriptions

-•_printf - Produces formatted output.
+• _printf - Produces formatted output.

-•_putchar - writes the character c to stdout •get_op_function - Returns a function corresponding to a specifier •op_functions.c: - contains the functions print_char, print_str and print_pct for the case of printing character, string and '%'
+• _putchar - writes the character c to stdout

+• get_op_function - Returns a function corresponding to a specifier

+• op_functions.c: - contains the functions print_char, print_str and print_pct for the case of printing character, string and '%'

-•struct op(main.h) - structure to map a specifier to its function
+• struct op(main.h) - structure to map a specifier to its function

 ![Screenshot_2024-11-27_132240](https://github.com/user-attachments/assets/f25d17c7-5d6a-4211-ba4e-29ae822c6e93)